 The number of units to shift the default portrait image vertically; positive values move the image downward.

-The following properties of the DIY instance (passed to your functions as diy) can be modified to alter the default portrait-drawing behaviour:
+The following properties of the DIY instance (passed to your functions as diy

 diy.portraitBackgroundFilled

-When true (the default), the clip region will be filled with solid white before the portrait is painted.
-If set to false any graphics drawn behind the portrait will remain visible.
+(the default), the clip region will be filled with solid white before the portrait is painted.
+If set to false

 diy.portraitScaleUsesMinimum

-When set to false (the default), the default scale of a portrait is chosen so that the portrait is scaled as small as possible while still completely covering the clip region.
-When set to true, the default scale is chosen so that the portrait touches either the left/right or top/bottom edges of the clip region, but not necessarily both, so that no part of the image lies outside of the clip region.
+, the default scale is chosen so that the portrait touches either the left/right or top/bottom edges of the clip region, but not necessarily both, so that no part of the image lies outside of the clip region.

 diy.portraitClipping

-When true (the default), the portrait image will be clipped to the clip region so that any part of the image that would lie outside of the region is not actually drawn.
-When set to false, the region is used to determine where the image is drawn and what its initial scale should be, but not to clip it.
+, the region is used to determine where the image is drawn and what its initial scale should be, but not to clip it.
 The entire image will be visible as long as it actually fits within the bounds of the component face.

 When using the simple method, an editing control will be added to the editor tab automatically.
 You do still need to add code to paint the portrait, however.
-This is done by calling the sheet’s paintPortrait method.
-The following code could be used to paint a portrait, then paint a template image over top of it:
+This is done by calling the sheet’s paintPortrait

 function paintFront(g, diy, sheet) {